 - if you can afford to pay more, it’s good to start doing this to get the debt repaid sooner;

 - if you can’t afford to pay more, or are struggling already, it’s good to look at your full situation, not just an individual debt.
-If you can pay very little to your debts they will never be cleared and you need to look at other options – check out my list of good places for debt help.
+If you can pay very little to your debts they will never be cleared and you need to look at other options.

-- if you have had a windfall (bonus? payday loan refund?
-PPI refund?) or a family member could help you, think about offering a full and final settlement;
+- if you have had a windfall (bonus? refund?) or a family member could help you, think about offering a full and final settlement;

 - if the debts are loans, credit cards, catalogues or HP and they are very old, read When should you ask for a CCA agreement? and think if this is something you may want to try.